lvh/lvh.github.io/posts/secret-stores.md

 access secrets by default, not by exception, and there's no mechanism in place for limiting that.

-These practices are generally understood to be awful and there are a lot of homegrown mechanisms for improving on them.
-For example, the credentials in source control might be encrypted; moving the trusted actors from "everyone with the source code" to "the one trusted deployment machine".
+These practices are generally understood to be awful.
+A lot of homegrown remedies exist.
+For example, the credentials in source control might be encrypted; moving the trusted actors from "everyone with the source code" to "everyone with the key and the source code", which might mean (with appropriate public-key cryptography) "the one trusted deployment machine".

 This post is not about password managers.
 Password managers have many similar design constraints, but are still fundamentally different beasts with completely